United Way of York County welcomes York County SPCA, Children’s Home of York as partner agencies

 The York County SPCA and Children’s Home of York will be eligible for funding through the Community Fund for the 2018-19 fiscal year.

 Founded in 1926, the York County SPCA provides long-term human and animal services to residents of York County through programs that find permanent, loving homes for displaced and stray animals; help control animal population growth; investigate and prosecute cruelty offenders; and educate the general public about animal wellness and safety.
 Through their Emergency Disaster Program, the SPCA provides shelter to pets whose owners must evacuate their home due to a fire or other natural or man-made disaster.
 The organization also partners with ACCESS York and Safe Home of Hanover to provide temporary shelter for pets of domestic abuse victims.
+Humane officers who work to ensure that animals are safe are also able to indentify situations where children and older adults may be in danger and work with together with organizations to ensure a safe environment for everyone.

 “The York County SPCA is honored to become a United Way partner agency,” said Melissa Smith, York County SPCA Executive Director.
 “Our unique programs and services offer assistance to both people and pets and we strive to make our community a safer place for all.
 Thank you to United Way for recognizing our organization’s impact on the residents of York County.”